 Along with Professor Willa Silverman of Penn State University and Dr Ricard Bru of the Institute of Culture in Barcelona, Dr Weisberg is a member of the editorial board and is the managing editor of the newly created Journal of Japonisme.

 The Journal of Japonisme will be a multi- disciplinary, global publication and dedicated to all aspects of the Japonisme movement from the first appearance of the name in France in the 1870s until the 21st century.
 The journal will be open to new ideas and findings from wherever they might be found.
+The first issue of the JOURNAL OF JAPONISME appeared in February 2016, the second in September, 2016.
+The latter contained an extensive review of Japanomania (as seen in Helsinki) by Annika Johnson, now a Fellow at the Smithsonian Institution in Washington, D.C.

 Beginning October 1st, 2014 you will be able to find up-to-date information by visiting the Journal of Japonisme page on Brill's website, brill.com/joj.